 Managing Depression Among Residents

-This indicates the percent of residents who are demonstrating symptoms of depression.
-Higher rates of depression could indicate a less hospitable environment.
+This indicates the percentage of residents demonstrating signs of depression.
+Higher levels of depression could reveal a less hospitable environment.

 Appropriate Vaccine Usage